 Lakes, parks, shopping, sports, cultural activities, education and neighborhoods where you can walk -- all this adds up to livable communities where you can raise your family, build a home or find many ways to spend your leisure time.
-Whether it's fishing, golfing, shopping, enjoying a concert, play, movie or just enjoying a sunset ...you're sure to find what you need in both Royal Oak and Troy.
+Just minutes to the bridge or tunnel to Canada, Windsor is our neighbor just across the Detroit River.
+Whether it's fishing, golfing, shopping, enjoying a concert, play, movie or just enjoying a sunset ... there’s a lot of Pure Michigan to enjoy.

 This region has something for the whole family to enjoy - world-class museums, exciting casinos, professional sports teams, fantastic shopping and great restaurants suited to all tastes.
 Check out some of these attractions:

-Oakland County has more natural lakes (1,468) than any other Michigan county.
-There are numerous state and county parks for you to explore with activities such as boating, hiking, mountain-biking, and skiing, in addition to many outstanding golf courses.
+The ‘Great Lakes State’ includes more than 11,000 inland lakes with numerous state and county parks for you to explore with activities such as boating, hiking, mountain-biking, and skiing, in addition to many outstanding golf courses.
 In addition, Detroit has some of the best professional sports teams (and fans) in the country:

-Downtown Detroit is currently undergoing a rebirth which has been very successful.
+Downtown Detroit is undergoing a rebirth, which has been very successful.
 The city offers a huge variety of authentic ethnic neighborhoods that deliver unique foods and culture.
-The opening of Comerica Park and Ford Field have made the area around Greektown and the Fox Theatre even more popular for visitors.
+The opening of Comerica Park, Ford Field and Little Caesar’s Arena have made the area around Greektown and the Fox Theatre even more popular for visitors.

-Dining, shopping, arts, education, and sports are only a fraction of what the Oakland County area has to offer.
+Dining, shopping, arts, education, and sports are only a fraction of what metro-Detroit area has to offer.
 There is so much to enjoy here.
-However, what residents love most about Oakland County is actually the quality of people who live here.
+However, what residents love most is the quality of people who live here.
 The area attracts a population that is intellectual, culturally accepting, and fun-loving.
 It truly is a tremendous place to live during residency and beyond!